 What should I do in the event of a crisis?

 'Get Ready to Get Thru' - Civil Defence have a range of detailed information on how you can get ready to cope in a crisis.
 We recommend checking out the Civil Defence links below for advice on how to get through:

 Taupo (Waikato) Civil Defence

-We provide major updates via our website and use Facebook to get updates out regularly, as well as provide major updates via our website.
-Depending on the situation, these channels may or may not be available to everyone, but please trust that we know the importance of regular, accurate updates and have a team dedicated to keeping you informed during all power outages.
+We provide major updates via our website and use Facebook to get updates out regularly.
+Depending on the situation, these channels may or may not be available to everyone, but please trust that we know the importance of regular, accurate updates to keep you informed during all power outages.